 (In fact, it should taste like a salty version of tomato soup.)
 Since a little of this goes a very long way, consider pouring the liquid into an ice cube tray to freeze and store longer.

 (Makes about 1/2 cup seasoning salt)

-Place filled trays into your dehydrator.
-Turn it on and allow it to run for about 12-24 hours until the tomato puree is dried and crispy.
+Next place filled trays into your dehydrator.
+Then, turn it on.
+And allow it to run for about 12-24 hours until the tomato puree is dried and crispy.

-Add the broken tomato chips to a food processor or high speed blender with a dry foods pitcher, process until the chips are powdery and have a few flecks like pet goldfish food flakes.
+Then add the broken tomato chips to a food processor or high speed blender with a dry foods pitcher.
+And process until the chips are powdery and have a few flecks like pet goldfish food flakes.

-Place finished powder into a dry, airtight jar.
-Sprinkle on hard boiled eggs instead of plain salt.
-Use a few dashes to season vinaigrette, soups, stews or meat rubs.
+Try a sprinkle on hard boiled eggs instead of plain salt.
+Or use a few dashes to season vinaigrette, soups, stews or meat rubs.

 Want other ways to preserve your tomato harvest?

 Try our easy frozen chunks guidelines.

 And be sure to dehydrate some tomatoes too!